Large-calibre artillery: Modern weapons

 The British attempted to develop weapons to counter the Paris Gun, but none was ready for testing until after the Armistice.
 A 16 in gun under development by Vickers for a class of never-built Russian battleships was converted and lined down to 205 mm, with the designation "8-inch sub-calibre Mark I".
 The barrel was 120 calibres long.
 Testing commenced in February 1919, but after only six rounds were fired a crack was discovered, and the gun was scrapped in 1928.
-A weapon of similar concept, the "8-inch sub-calibre Mark II", was converted from a 12-inch gun (either Mark XI, XI*, or XII), producing a 205 mm/75 calibre weapon.
+A weapon of similar concept, the "8-inch sub-calibre Mark II", was converted from a 12 in gun (either Mark XI, XI*, or XII), producing a 205 mm/75 calibre weapon.
 However, with the war ending before the gun was ready, this weapon was soon scrapped.

 Development continued during the inter-war era, although at a more limited pace as aircraft were expected to take over in the long-range bombardment role.
 Nevertheless, the Germans built a handful of powerful Krupp K5s and the largest artillery pieces (by caliber) ever used in combat: the 800 mm Schwerer Gustav and Dora.
 The latter had been designed specifically to defeat the Maginot Line, firing a 7,000 kg shell to a range of 37 km.
 Although their original role proved unnecessary, Gustav was used successfully to destroy Soviet heavy fortifications, most notably those at Sevastopol.
 Dora was readied for combat at Stalingrad, but was withdrawn before it could be used.
 Development might have continued but for the ever-increasing Allied air power, which limited Hitler's options in terms of re-opening bombing attacks on London.
 This led to the development of the V-3 "London Gun" or "Hochdruckpumpe", fired from Mimoyecques in the Pas de Calais, about 95 mi away.
 Two attempts to build underground bunkers for the huge weapons were thwarted by massive Royal Air Force bombing raids, which made further attempts futile.
 Two smaller prototype versions of the gun were used during the Battle of the Bulge.

 During World War II, the British developed an experimental 13.5/8 inch hypervelocity gun named Bruce, which was deployed near St Margaret's in Kent among their cross-Channel guns.
 It was intended only for stratospheric experiments, primarily with smoke shells.
 These experiments were important in the development of the Grand Slam bomb.
 It was used from March 1943 through February 1945.